-In addition, we established a supplementary pension plan in Norway, effective January 1, 2008, which provides benefits above the salary limit.
-This supplemental plan provides for 49 percent of salary in excess of 12 times the Base Amount based on 30 years of service.
+In addition, our pension plan in Norway, effective January 1, 2008, provides benefits above the salary limit.
+This supplemental plan provides a pension payment of 49 percent of final salary in excess of 12 times the Base Amount based on 30 years of service.
 Years of credited service for a Norwegian employee under the supplemental plan is calculated from the later of date of commencement of employment and January 1, 2007.
-For service less than 30 years, the service is reduced proportionately.
-Normal retirement age under for Norway employees is age 67.
+For service less than 30 years, the pension payment is reduced proportionately.
+Normal retirement age for Norway employees is age 67.
 Benefits are payable at normal retirement, disability or pre-retirement death in the form of individual life annuities.